MeghaCoda/ToDoApp-FE-Challenge/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Roadmap
+## Roadmap / Current bugs
 - Replace the checkbox element in the Todo component with one that both matches designs and is accessibility-friendly.
+This would require using an input element with a type of checkbox, hiding it, adding a label to point to it and displaying the styled checkbox on top of it, since native `<input type="checkbox>` elements can't be styled in a manner consistent with figma.

+- Add a test-coverage option.
+Currently running `npx jest --coverage` incorrectly shows failing tests and `npm test -- --coverage` shows zero coverage.

+- Once coverage is confirmed ensure test coverage is at or around 80% (this can vary depending on company / team preference but is a good guideline)